-mysqldump + LVM

-Backs up one or more MySQL databases by creating an LVM snapshot and then starting a instance of MySQL on top of it to then perform a mysqldump.
+mysqldump LVM Provider Configuration [mysqldump-lvm] Backs up one or more MySQL databases by creating an LVM snapshot and then starting a instance of MySQL on top of it to then perform a mysqldump.
 This effectively produces a non-blocking logical backup.